ln-history/gossip-publisher-zmq/README.md

    - Open a Pull Request

 ## 📜 License
-This project is licensed under the Apache License 2.0 - see the [LICENSE file](./LICENSE) for details.
+This project is licensed under the MIT License - see the [LICENSE file](./LICENSE) for details.

 ## 🙏 Acknowledgements
 Core Lightning team for their amazing work